talesh/magento-security-checklist/README.md

 * Are you using any dynamic code execution functions like `eval`, `shell_exec`? ([Exploitable PHP functions](https://stackoverflow.com/questions/3115559/exploitable-php-functions))
 * Are you building MySQL queries properly, and not using direct queries?
 * Are all sensitive or system specific settings treated as sensitive configuration? ([DevDocs on sensitive configuration](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/configuration/sensitive-and-environment-settings.html#how-to-specify-values-as-sensitive-or-system-specific))
+* Are you adhering to [Magento Technical Guidelines](https://devdocs.magento.com/guides/v2.3/coding-standards/technical-guidelines.html) when developing custom code?

 ## Extension security checklist
 * Do you have the latest version of all the extesions being used on the site?
-* Are all you extensions using Magento ACL properly to limit the scope of users?
+* Are all your extensions using Magento ACL properly to limit the scope of users?
 * Did you perform a security audit on 3rd party extensions used on the store?
 (Link to sample tools to help perform security audit on extensions)
   * At the very least execute Extension Code Review against [Magento Coding Standards](https://github.com/magento/magento-coding-standard)
   * Review if Passwords/API Credentials or other Sensitive Data stored by 3rd Party Extension are not save in Database using `plaintext`!